SYCAI-Technologies/curvas-challenge/README.md

 Find the training set a the Zenodo repository: https://zenodo.org/records/12687192

-Find out the winner method in : :mega::top: [MedIG]([https://github.com/pzhhhhh2263/MICCAI-Challenge-CURVAS2024])
+:mega::top: Check out the winner method in: [MedIG](https://github.com/pzhhhhh2263/MICCAI-Challenge-CURVAS2024)

 If you want to use our dataset in your work, please cite us: